jack12171992/college-admission/README.md

 6.)
 The result is written in the same excel file and now the user could see the result by opening up the same record file.

+Note: In order to add additional rules in the future, the user could go into QualificationVerifier.java and add check method and evaluate the statement that is returned in the verifyStudentQualification method.
+The use would also have the ability to add additional evaluated information in the Student.java to the Student and the StudentBuilder class.
+This application is also capable to read and write an excel file that has more than one sheet.